inoxlang/inox/CONTRIBUTING.md

 The following changes will **NOT** be accepted:

+- adding a feature that will be used by only a few Inox projects
-- adding a large dependency
+- adding a dependency that is large or has a copyleft license
 - adding a dependency whose features can be easily implemented in the Inox repository
-- adding a dependency with a copyleft license
 - adding code without at least a few tests
 - modifying the **core** package, unless you have a very good reason to do so